skopp002/appliedml/final-project/readme.md

 Every input node has an edge to the every other node in following/forward layer.
 For instance here we have x1 and x2 as input layer nodes.
 We could have nodes in the hidden layer (the number of nodes and number of layers are both configurable and need to be tuned).
 When using the built in method, the first layer has 8 units which means 8 neurons.
-And since we have 2 input dimensions with color being the output, we start off with 2 input_dims
+And since we have 2 input dimensions with color being the output hence the input_dim on 1st layer is 2.
+As many model.add we have, that many neural network layers are stacked up sequentially.
+Sequential are simpler models.
+An alternate, more flexible model to Sequential is Functional.
+In this project, we use Sequential model.

-Each input node is multiplied with the edge weight and all such products are summed and a bias value is added.
+The main method and the for loop in main show the actual computation of the weights.Each input node is multiplied with the edge weight and all such products are summed and a bias value is added.
 This is to balance any noise in the system through edge case data points.
 The output of 1st hidden layer becomes input for the next layer and there is a mesh of interconnects from the 1st hidden layer to the next as well and every edge is weighed.
 At the end, the output is the final layer.
 In the test phase, the output value